drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/03-designing-homepage-post-archive.md

 - The two or three CSS rules that make a post page actually readable on a phone.
 - How to build a year-grouped archive that scales as your post count grows.
 - How to use `excerpt_separator` and the per-post `excerpt:` front matter so list pages don't all look the same.
-- The judgement calls - what to leave plain, what to mark, what to hide on small screens.
+- The judgment calls - what to leave plain, what to mark, what to hide on small screens.

 ## Concepts